ghc-proposals/ghc-proposals/proposals/00-multi-package.rst

 Most broadly, this is step towards the principle that division of compilation "workers" (e.g. GHC processes, GHC "sessions" within each process) shouldn't be tied to division of work
-(e.g. defintions, modules, or packages, etc to be compiled, pipeline stages done so far).
+(e.g. defintions, modules, or packages, etc. to be compiled, pipeline stages done so far).
 The structure and originization of code is too important to compromise for how implementations today consume it.

 Motivation